Becoming a Radio Producer

 |Degree Level||Bachelor's degree|

-|Degree Field||Mass communication; journalism; radio production; media arts|
+|Degree Field||Mass communication, journalism, radio production, media arts|

-|Key Skills||Detail-oriented; multi-tasking; creativity; research; interviewing skills; technical; computer; sound recording and editing|
+|Key Skills||Detail-oriented; creativity; research, multi-tasking,and interviewing skills; technical and computer experience including sound recording and editing|

 Sources: U.S. Bureau of Labor Statistics; Payscale.com; Monster.com (Job postings found in October, 2012), Southern Illinois University Carbondale, Columbia College Chicago, New England Institute of Technology

-Step 1: Earn a Bachelor's Degree
+Step 1: Earn a Degree

-Step 2: Establish Industry Contacts
+Step 2: Establish Contacts

+The second step towards becoming a radio producer is to establish industry contacts.
 Seek out opportunities to work in radio production as early and as often as possible.
 Most jobs in the field require prior production experience, and the best way to gain it is through internships.
 Interns may learn skills such as researching, voicing, interviewing and audio editing, key stills in establishing a career in radio production.

-Step 3: Create a Portfolio of Work
+Step 3: Create Portfolio

+The third step toward becoming a radio producer is to create a portfolio of work.
 Begin producing radio programs right away, focusing on a specific area of interest i.e. news, documentaries or music.
 The work you produce work is more important than your resume.
 The programs in your portfolios can later be shown to potential employers.
 Some school programs may allow students to create radio projects using state-of-the-art computer programs.
 Most public radio stations offer public access radio shows and are a good production resource for growing your portfolio.

-Step 4: Gain Experience for Career Advancement
+Step 4: Gain Experience

+The fourth step toward becoming a radio producer is to gain experience for career advancement.
 Networking and producing consistent high-quality work is key to career advancement for radio producers.
 There is significant job competition in larger radio markets; look for entry level job openings in small towns and markets.
 Once you've gained experience, established industry contacts through internships and produced a usable portfolio of work, you can advance to more senior production positions within a station, or move to larger, more lucrative markets.
 Employers often look for producers experienced in a specific topic or format; maintaining genre focus also expands career advancement opportunities.